 - Omnichannel: Such programs are generally omnichannel to match the existing holistic customer view of telecom companies.
-No matter where the deal is made – online or at a customer service branch, or even a virtual phone number – all information should be stored in one place.
+No matter where the deal is made – online, at a customer service branch, or even a virtual phone number – all information should be stored in one place.

 - Fewer customer interactions: Telecommunication loyalty programs are also known for incentivizing data collection and mobile app usage, to make up for the lack of customer interaction efficiency that characterizes this industry.

 - No personalization: Customers in telecom have a wide range of backgrounds and interests, which generally makes personalization desirable, yet difficult.
 To combat this problem, telecom loyalty programs should engage customers outside of the buying cycle.